 People who struggle with imposter syndrome believe that they are undeserving of their achievements and the high esteem in which they are, in fact, generally held.
 They feel that they aren’t as competent or intelligent as others might think—and that soon enough, people will discover the truth about them.
-Those with imposter syndrome are often well accomplished; they may hold high office or have numerous academic degrees.
+Those with imposter syndrome—which is not an official diagnosis—are often well accomplished; they may hold high office or have numerous academic degrees.

 Why do people with imposter syndrome feel like frauds even though there is abundant evidence of their success?
 Instead of acknowledging their capabilities as well as their efforts, they often attribute their accomplishments to external or transient causes, such as luck, good timing, or effort that they cannot regularly expend.
 Whether in the areas of academic achievement or career success, a person can struggle with pressure and personal expectations.

 Personality traits largely drive imposter syndrome: Those who experience it struggle with self-efficacy, perfectionism, and neuroticism.
 Competitive environments can also lay the groundwork.
 For example, many people who go on to develop feelings of impostorism faced intense pressure about academic achievement from their parents in childhood.

 Imposter syndrome can be closely related to perfectionism, in which people feel pressure to perform at their absolute best 100 percent of the time, and when they don’t, they feel incompetent and anxious.
 It’s helpful, although difficult, for people to change the way they view perfection to combat imposter syndrome.

 Being caught between the desire to flourish and fear of achieving success can be painful and paralyzing.
 That fear may be indicative of specific fears such as the fear of responsibility, making a mistake, uncertainty, or an identity shift.
 Learning to tolerate discomfort and accept imperfection can help overcome the fears that prevent people from striving for success.